 The BMH Outpatient Clinic serves a general pediatric population referred from internal Children's specialty medical clinics and aims to increase the continuity of care available to Children's patients to include behavioral and mental health care.
 The outpatient clinic serves children with a broad range of concerns associated with anxiety, mood disorders, somatic symptoms, medical adherence concerns, and behavioral problems.
 Many patients have comorbid medical conditions and are referred from endocrinology, oncology, neurology, transplant, and orthopedics.
 A multi-disciplinary team of psychologists, social workers, nurse practitioners, and physicians provide both assessment and treatment services for children.
 Treatment modalities include individual therapy, group therapy, and parent training.
-Evidence based practices such as cognitive behavioral therapy, acceptance and commitment therapy, parent-child interaction therapy, and trauma-focused cognitive behavioral therapy are used.
+Evidence based practices such as cognitive behavioral therapy are used.
 Medication management is provided as needed for patients.
 Faculty have interests in treating trauma, mood disorders, anxiety, chronic pain, and developmental disabilities.
 Interns will participate in monthly multidisciplinary case consultations and staff meetings.

-Children's Integrated Care Team provides behavioral health in primary care and provides consultative and intervention services in the pediatric primary care practice at Hughes-Spalding.
-The practice serves a high proportion of children ensured by

-Medicaid and is comprised of a team of pediatricians, psychologists, nurses, behavioral and mental health therapists (LCSWs and LPCs), and a medical social worker.
-Interns can expect to provide behavioral mental health consultations.
-In addition, interns will conduct autism assessments for young children.
+Children's Integrated Care Team provides behavioral health in primary care and provides consultative and brief intervention services in the pediatric primary care practice at Hughes-Spalding.
+The practice serves a high proportion of children insured by Medicaid and is comprised of a team of pediatricians, medical residents and interns, psychiatrists, psychiatric nurse practitioners, psychologists, nurses, medical assistants, social workers, nutritionist, interpreters, and a growing team of behavioral and mental health therapists (LCSWs and LPCs).
+Interns can expect to provide brief behavioral and mental health consultations during patients' medical appointments.
+Common presenting concerns seen in consultations include disruptive behavior, trauma, autism spectrum disorder, ADHD, anxiety, and depression.
+Interns will also participate in follow-up visits focusing on brief, solution-focused interventions, either in conjunction with medical visits or during standalone behavioral and mental health visits.
+In addition, interns may participate in consultation and assessments with the supervisor initially and will gradually be given independence to conduct sessions as they demonstrate competency with the presenting concerns.
+Given the fast-paced nature of the Integrated Primary Care setting, the timeline will differ for each intern and each professional activity.